15 Bio-optical Conditions

 For sun and sky illumination OASIM includes a model for direct (sun) and diffuse (sky and cloud) down-welling solar radiation across the visible spectrum and out to 4 microns, (the long-wave spectral limit for solar-sourced photons of any practical significance to terrestrial energy flux).
 This model is driven by estimates of atmospheric column water vapour, stratospheric ozone, aerosol type and abundance, and cloud opacity (inferred from liquid water path), plus solar zenith angle and time of year.

-Some of the inputs to this model are difficult to estimate sufficiently in order to obtain agreement with independent estimates of the short-wave surface flux (SWSF), a measured value which we have confidence in.
-Thus we developed a Cockburn Sound specific illumination model based on a calibration of the RADTRAN-X model (Gregg and Carder, 1990) within EcoLight which was constrained to match local SWSF data.
-In this revised implementation, direct and diffuse downwelling solar radiation are calculated under an aerosol regime consistent with local conditions as characterised by quality assured aerosol optical depth data from the AERONET station at Rottnest Island.
-Appendix B provides detail on the CSIEM illumination model which takes the solar zenith angle, day of year and SWSF.
-The SWSF is converted to an estimate of cloud clover so that the direct and diffuse irradiances can be interpolated from look-up tables that are indexed by solar zenith angle (the coefficients are based on a fourth order polynomial in cosine of solar zenith angle) and a cloud cover that is discretized to values of \(0\) and from \(0.3\) to \(1.0\) in \(0.1\) increments (less than \(0.3\) is treated as unoccluded sun).
-These estimates of direct and diffuse surface irradiance are computed at \(5\: nm\) spectral resolution then aggregated to the \(33\) spectral bands adopted in the OASIM model.
+Some atmospheric inputs to the OASIM illumination model are difficult to constrain with sufficient accuracy to achieve agreement with independent estimates of the short-wave surface flux (SWSF).
+To address this, a Cockburn Sound–specific illumination model was developed based on calibration of the RADTRAN-X model (Gregg and Carder, 1990) within EcoLight, constrained to match local SWSF data.
+In this implementation, direct and diffuse downwelling solar radiation are calculated under an aerosol regime consistent with local conditions, as characterised by quality-assured aerosol optical depth data from the AERONET station at Rottnest Island.
+Appendix B provides detail on the CSIEM illumination model, which takes the solar zenith angle, day of year and SWSF as inputs.
+The SWSF is converted to an estimate of cloud cover so that direct and diffuse irradiances can be interpolated from look-up tables indexed by solar zenith angle (coefficients based on a fourth-order polynomial in cosine of solar zenith angle) and cloud cover discretised to values of \(0\) and from \(0.3\) to \(1.0\) in \(0.1\) increments (values less than \(0.3\) are treated as unoccluded sun).
+These estimates of direct and diffuse surface irradiance are computed at \(5\: nm\) spectral resolution and then aggregated to the \(33\) spectral bands adopted in the OASIM model.

 15.4.1.2 Below-water